“Incredible work, team…”

 “No news is good news, eh?” said the robot to himself, and he sipped a strawful of oil.

 A little red light on his massive console of gadgets began to beep.
-Signal for a busted water vein.
+Signal for a busted water line.
 He groaned.
 With a lazy keystroke, he dialed Helen’s wrist via the intercom.

 Support "Invisible Werewolf Dracula meets Vampire Mummy Frankenstein"